China gives conditional approval to Nokia-Alcatel deal

-BEIJING/HELSINKI China's Ministry of Commerce on Monday approved Nokia's proposed acquisition of French rival Alcatel-Lucent with conditions, almost completing the 15.6 billion euro ($17.6 billion) deal's antitrust process.
+BEIJING/HELSINKI China's Ministry of Commerce on Monday approved Nokia's (NOKIA.HE) proposed acquisition of French rival Alcatel-Lucent ALUA.PA with conditions, almost completing the 15.6 billion euro (11 billion pound) deal's antitrust process.

 The ministry said the Finnish telecom network equipment maker had agreed to meet certain terms by Dec.
 10, mainly relating to the use of wireless telecommunication standards and patent licensing.